Lab 0: Getting Started (Mac/Linux Setup)

 CLI vs GUI

 Remember that you can access the files and directories (folders) on your computer in two different ways.
 You can either use the terminal (which is a command line interface or CLI) or you can use Finder.
 Finder is an example of a graphical user interface (GUI).
 The techniques for navigating are different, but the files are the same.
-For example, here's how my lab folder for CS 61A looks in my GUI:
+For example, here's how my lab folder looks in my GUI:

 GUI folder example